B2B Lead Gen Podcast

 Boutique Public Relations Agency COO Katie Kern on Diversity and Inclusion

-In this episode Katie (Ekaette) Kern, COO of Media Frenzy Global, a PR and marketing agency with offices in Atlanta, and London, discuss Clubhouse, the Meghan Markle Oprah Winfrey interview, the #BlackWomenatWork hashtag, Billie Holiday, alternate realities, and much, much more.
+In this episode, Katie Kern, COO of Media Frenzy Global, a public relations agency with offices in Atlanta, and London, discusses Clubhouse, the Meghan Markle Oprah Winfrey interview, the #BlackWomenatWork hashtag, Billie Holiday, alternate realities, diversity, inclusion, and much, much more.
 She’s an expert at getting press coverage for her clients.

 Kern started as a retail coordinator at Reebok, and after that she started her own PR agency specializing in fashion and lifestyle brands.
 Next, she became a partner at Media Frenzy.
 Reebok was her first job after graduating from college, “and it was a great, great launching pad for me, I got to work with many global brands.
 I couldn’t ask for any more from a learning standpoint.
 I was managing millions of dollars in retail marketing budget.”